ChrisAmelia/RingCommunication/README.md

     $ WHOS

-    send the message "WHOS" on the ring to know who are currently present on it.
+    send the message "WHOS" on the current ring to know who are currently present on it.
     Each node sends back a message "MEMB" with additionnal informations.

+    $ GBYE

+    request to exit the current ring.
+The current node insures to carry out its part until it leaves the ring.

+    $ TEST

+    send the message "TEST" on the current ring.
+If after a certain amount of time (default 10 sec), this message is not received back then the message "DOWN" is sent on the whole ring.
+    Every node then disconnects.

+    $ EXIT

+    close the program.

 ## License